[ Connecting... ]

-The blocktime on both BCH and BTC is one block every 10 minutes, on average.
+The blocktime on both BCH and BTC is, on average, one block every 10 minutes.

-There can be - and often are - times where multiple blocks are found in a 10 minute span, and others where no blocks are found over an hour.
+There can be - and often are - times where multiple blocks are found in a 10 minute span, and other times where no blocks are found over multiple hours.

 This variance is due to the mining difficulty, total network hash-rate, and pure luck.
 All of which vary over time.

-The number of transactions which fit into each bitcoin implementation differs by network.
-On Bitcoin (BTC) each block can contain a maximum of ~1MB worth of transaction data.
-On Bitcoin Cash (BCH) keeping fees low is a priority so their blocks can fit up to 32MB of data.
+The number of transactions which fit into each bitcoin implementation blocks differ by network.
+On Bitcoin (BTC) each block can contain a maximum of ~1MB worth of transaction data whereas on Bitcoin Cash (BCH) each block can fit up to 32MB of data.

 Due to the sub-cent transaction fees, Bitcoin Cash (BCH) is a great blockchain to build secondary solutions, tokens, and micro-payment systems on top of.